hugh-braico/hugh-braico.github.io/_posts/2023-03-04-learning-jp-day-30.md

   entertaining even though I'm sometimes not sure what's going on. ペンギン is my favourite character.
-* I'm picking out some words, kanji, and grammar structures out of most lines, and sometimes understanding entire sentences (mostly very simple ones, like 「何それ？」).
+* I'm picking out some words, kanji, and grammar structures out of most lines, and sometimes understanding entire sentences (mostly very simple ones).
 * The meaning of most long sentences is totally lost on me, though.
 * I feel like I'm probably getting a better feel for hearing where words start and end, and literally knowing more Japanese words is helping with that as